-Typically, with a standard lens, you will have to choose a darker or lighter lens depending on the day and hope that the environment or weather doesn’t change in the middle of your run.
-However, Prizm React let’s you seamlessly switch between lens tints.
-The Oakley Prizm React has three lenses in one and they all have different light filtering capabilities.
+Typically, with a standard goggle, you will have to choose a darker or lighter lens depending on the day and hope that the environment or weather doesn’t change.
+However, PRIZM React let’s you seamlessly switch between lens tints without swapping them out.
+The Oakley PRIZM React has three lenses in one and they all have different light filtering capabilities.

-The highest setting that Prizm React has a 35% VLT (visible light transmission).
-This setting is for when lighting is limited on overcast days.
+The lightest setting that PRIZM React has a 35% VLT (visible light transmission).
+This setting is for when lighting is limited on overcast or whiteout days.

-20% VLT, this mid setting is for variable lighting such as entering shadows on the mountain but a nice day outside.
+With 20% VLT, this mid setting is ideal for variable lighting and great when going in and out of shadows on the mountain.

-The last setting is the 10% VLT and is the darkest tint among all Prizm lenses.
-It’s for the blue sky days on the mountain that may be brighter than normal.
+The darkest setting is the 10% VLT and is the darkest tint among all PRIZM lenses.
+This is perfect for bright and sunny days on the slopes.

-To start, it is a lens optics technology that Oakley has spent over five years creating and perfecting.
+PRIZM is a lens technology that Oakley has spent over five years creating and perfecting.
 At a basic level, it is Oakley’s ability to control how much color light you see through their lenses.
 They leverage the filters to maximize the amount of contrast the lens gives the user.
-Oakley prides themselves in being an innovative company and have found a way to seamlessly change the amount of light depending on the weather that day with their new Prizm React.
+Oakley prides themselves in being an innovative company and have found a way to seamlessly change the amount of light depending on the weather that day with their new PRIZM React.

-You may ask, how do you switch between these different settings?
+You may be wondering how to switch between these different settings?
 The answer is simple.
 Buttons on each side of the Fall Line XL allow you to change the tint setting.
 The left button changes the lens to a lighter setting (15% to 35% for example).
 Similarly, the right button works to change the lens to a darker setting.
 In addition, you can double tap the button to switch from the lightest to darkest setting and vice versa.
 The transition is also very fast!
-4 seconds is all the time it takes to go from Prizm Rose to Prizm Black.
+4 seconds is all the time it takes to go from PRIZM Rose to PRIZM Black.